Cyxapic/django-secrecy/README.md

 - generate file whithout DB params, buy default - sqlite3

 # TODO
-- If you need DB params - you must use:
+- If you need DB params in DEBUG - you must use:
     `python manage.py secretgenerator --adddb`